-Unfortunately, I address this topic of the death of the righteous not from the calmness and distance afforded by philosophical or historical perspective, but from the traumatic shock that is the aftermath of a public tragedy.
-Nadav and Avihu lived very long ago, but just two days before Passover a few years ago, I attended the funeral of Rabbi Shimshon Pincus, his wife and his child whose lives had been snuffed out in a tragic car accident.
+Unfortunately, I address this topic of the death of the righteous not from the calmness and distance afforded by philosophical or historical perspective, but from the traumatic shock that was the aftermath of a public tragedy.
+Nadav and Avihu lived very long ago, but two days before Passover several years ago, I attended the funeral of Rabbi Shimshon Pincus, his wife and his child whose lives had been snuffed out in a tragic car accident.

 Rabbi Pincus was 56.
 He and his wife were both people who lived only for others without any thought for themselves.
 Rabbi Pincus' holy fire had helped to ignite the spark of holiness dormant in many Jewish hearts.
 His own life and that of his wife were dedicated entirely to acts of kindness and teaching.

 Rabbi Weintraub, the teacher of Rabbi Pincus, caused a statement to be issued at the funeral informing the public that Shimshon Pincus, the private individual had ceased to exist many years earlier, because for the last decades of his life, Rabbi Pincus existed only for the public.
 All his life decisions were made as though he were a living personification of the Jewish people.

 The inner storm caused by his tragic and untimely death provides the background of this essay.

 The key to unraveling the Torah's approach to the phenomenon of the death of the righteous begins with another statement of Moses to Aaron.

 Moses said to Aaron and to his sons Elazar and Ithamar, "Do not leave your heads unshorn and do not rend your garments that you do not die and He become wrathful with the entire assembly; and your brethren the entire House of Israel shall bewail the conflagration that God ignited."
 (Leviticus 10:6)